KuligKamil/mongodb-project-workshop/tutorial/data_structure/README.md

 ```

-if you run code above, you will see error message 'CollectionWasNotInitialized'
+if you run code above, you will see error message 'CollectionWasNotInitialized'.
-To Initialized collection need to use init_beanie function
+To Initialized collection need to use init_beanie function.

+#

 ```python
 import os